Mart1nch/DemoApp/README.md

    ```

 5. If every thing is normal, a process named XCBBuildService will be allocated more and more memories until get a crash log

+BTW, [this pull](https://github.com/ivpusic/react-native-image-crop-picker/pull/2068) did repaired to avoid the crash, maybe it's helpful to locate the problem